Siftah/get_iplayer/installation.md

 `sudo apt-get install rtmpdump ffmpeg mplayer atomicparsley id3v2`

-A few distros that do not provide all the necessary external programs in their official repositories.
-For example, openSUSE and Fedora do not provide a packaged version of AtomicParsley.
+A few distros do not provide all the necessary external programs in their official repositories.
+You may need to acquire external programs from other repositories or - in rare instances - be required to build your own.

-TODO

 <a name="linux-manual-cli"></a>
 #### Command-line Interface (CLI)

-1. Download the latest release to working directory:
+1. Download the latest release to working directory

     `curl -kLO https://raw.github.com/dinkypumpkin/get_iplayer/latest/get_iplayer`

 	**NOTE**: If your system does not have `curl` try `wget`.
 Replace `curl -kLO` with `wget --no-check-certificate`.

-2. Ensure the script is executable:
+2. Ensure the script is executable

     `chmod 755 ./get_iplayer`

-3. Execute the script once to initialise the config directory ($HOME/.get_iplayer) and download plugins:
+3. Execute the script once to initialise the config directory ($HOME/.get_iplayer) and download plugins

     `./get_iplayer`

-4. Optionally install get_iplayer somewhere in PATH (e.g., /usr/local/bin):
+4. Optionally install get_iplayer somewhere in PATH (e.g., /usr/local/bin)

     `sudo install -m 755 ./get_iplayer /usr/local/bin`

-5. Run CLI (assumed installed in PATH):
+5. Run CLI (assumed installed in PATH) with:

     `get_iplayer […]`

 <a name="linux-manual-wpm"></a>
 #### Web PVR Manager (WPM)

-1. Download the latest release to working directory:
+1. Download the latest release to working directory

     `curl -kLO https://raw.github.com/dinkypumpkin/get_iplayer/latest/get_iplayer.cgi`

 	**NOTE**: If your system does not have `curl` try `wget`.
 Replace `curl -kLO` with `wget --no-check-certificate`.

-2. Ensure the script is executable:
+2. Ensure the script is executable

     `chmod 755 ./get_iplayer.cgi`

-3. Optionally install get_iplayer.cgi somewhere in PATH (e.g., /usr/local/bin):
+3. Optionally install get_iplayer.cgi somewhere in PATH (e.g., /usr/local/bin)

     `sudo install -m 755 ./get_iplayer.cgi /usr/local/bin`